Catalog Generation

 4.2: Isophotal Photometry Measurements

-The isophotal photometry and morphological measurements are then performed on the background-subtracted single-filter drizzled image using the segmentation map derived from the multi-filter detection image, the background and total error images, the image kernel, and the known WCS with the photutils.segmentation.source_properties tool.
-The measurements made using this tool and retained for the output segment catalog are denoted in Table 5.
+The isophotal photometry and morphological measurements are then performed on the background-subtracted single-filter drizzled image using the segmentation map derived from the multi-filter detection image, the background and total error images, the image kernel, and the known WCS with the photutils.segmentation.SourceCatalog utility.
+The measurements made using this utility and retained for the output segmentation catalog are denoted in Table 6.

-Table 5: Isophotal Measurements - Subset of Segment Catalog Measurements and Descriptions
+Table 6: Isophotal Measurements - Subset of Segmentation Catalog Measurements and Descriptions

 PhotUtils Variable